 In e-commerce, Pricing Strategy is king.
-Online shopping essentially means comparison shopping where e-retailers constantly monitor competitor prices and set theirs accordingly to maintain their dominance in the market.
+Online shopping essentially means comparison shopping where e-retailers constantly indulge in competitor price monitoring and set theirs accordingly to maintain their dominance in the market.

 While many retailers emphasize product quality and ensure a decent user experience, a good pricing strategy definitely triumphs them all.
 Consumers are hungry for better price deals, frequent discounts and scour a variety of sites to find the price which suits them best.
 Websites like Google Shopping and Slickdeals are dedicated to comparing different prices of the same product and display the best deal.
 It takes Amazon literally 10 seconds to adjust their pricing after competitor prices fluctuate.